-A Safety interlock switch system PRE-VENTS CRANKING the engine with either the Forward Speed Control out of neutral, or the blade clutch (PTO) engaged.
+A safety interlock switch system PRE-VENTS CRANKING the engine with either the Forward Speed Control out of neutral or the blade clutch (PTO) engaged.
 If the engine cranks otherwise, the safety system is not working and should be repaired or adjusted before operating the mower.
-DO NOT disconnect safety switches: they are for the operator's protection.
+DO NOT disconnect safety switches; they are for the operator's protection.

-Move the throttle 1/4 to 1/2 open (toward FAST).
+Move the choke lever to the ON position and move the throttle 1/4 to 1/2 open (toward FAST).
 Turn the ignition switch to the START position to start the engine.
-Release the key to RUN position as soon as the engine starts.
+Release the key to ON (RUN) position as soon as the engine starts.